-There are several different medications out on the market that is meant to quell the symptoms of ADD and ADHD, but these medications are both expensive and may have severe side effects on children.
-While you may eventually decide that medication is your best option, you may be equally surprised to discover how much a natural, vitamin-rich diet can improve focus and hyperactivity in children with ADD and ADHD.
+There are several different medications out on the market that is meant to quell the symptoms of ADD and ADHD.
+But these medications are both expensive and may have severe side effects on children.
+You may eventually decide that medication is your best option.
+However, you may be equally surprised to discover there are vitamins and minerals that improve ADD/ADHD.
+A natural, vitamin-rich diet can improve focus and hyperactivity in children with ADD and ADHD.

 Here are 6 vitamins and minerals that improve ADD/ADHD: